Pratssubedi/RepData_PeerAssessment1/PA1_template.md

 Imputed Data Mean = 10766.19 and Meadian = 10766.19

-Comparing these values to previous values of mean (10766.19) and median (10765), the new values are almost similar to non-imputed values.
-The median and mean are exactly same for the imputed data set most probably because we replaced the NA's with average values.
+The median and mean are exactly same for the imputed data set.The reason behind this is because we replaced the NA's with average values.

 The impact of imputing missing data on the estimates of the total daily number of steps is that we now have higher frquency counts in the histogram at the center region which is closer to the mean value.

-## Part 4: Are there differences in activity patterns between weekdays and weekends?
+## Task 4: Are there differences in activity patterns between weekdays and weekends?

 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.